mazzu001/stagetrackerpro/replit.md

 # Overview

 This is a live music performance application built with React, Express, and PostgreSQL.
 The system provides real-time audio mixing, MIDI event sequencing, and synchronized lyrics display for live performances.
-It features a comprehensive audio engine with multi-track playback, visual level monitoring, and transport controls for professional stage use.
+It features a comprehensive audio engine with multi-track playback (up to 6 tracks per song), visual level monitoring, transport controls, and automatic song duration detection from uploaded audio files for professional stage use.

 # User Preferences